joshfigs/joshfigs/README.md

 - 👀 I’m interested in programming, traveling, video games and sports

-- 📫 You can reach me at figujosh@kean.edu
+- 📫 You can reach me at joshuafigueroa.work@gmail.com

 <h3>Connect with me:</h3>
 <p>